Lois Bryan Adams: Personal life

-In May, 1870, Adams visited her old home in Michigan and in June, she returned to Washington.
-Wearied with work, she took a severe cold, and before her friends knew of her sickness, she died, June 28, 1870, in Washington, D.C.
-The remains were brought to her Michigan home and laid by the side of her father in the Constantine Township Cemetery, at Constantine.
+In May 1870, Adams visited her old home in Michigan and in June, she returned to Washington.
+Wearied with work, she developed a severe cold, and before her friends knew of her sickness, she died, June 28, 1870, in Washington, D.C.
+The remains were brought to her Michigan home and laid by the side of her father in the Township Cemetery, at Constantine.